Coinsnap/Coinsnap-for-Woocommerce/readme.txt

 After you have installed and activated the Coinsnap for WooCommerce plugin, you need to configure the Coinsnap settings.
 To do that, go to **WooCommerce / Settings**.
 Now open the tab on the far right named **Coinsnap Settings**.

-You will see in a red message on the top of the tab, that there is a **Coinsnap connection error**.
+You will see in a red message on the top of the tab, that there is a **Coinsnap serer is disconnected**.
 Ignore this for now, for we will now connect the plugin with your Coinsnap account.

 To do that, you need to enter your Coinsnap **Store ID** and your Coinsnap **API key**.